 The Lincoln K2979-ALL are general purpose welding gloves, meaning they are suitable for all types of welding.
 They are made from shoulder split cowhide, which gives them heat and flame resistant capabilities.
-They are very comfortable to work in, offer sufficient protection and are made for long-lasting durability.
+They are very comfortable to work in, offer sufficient protection, and are made for long-lasting durability.

 In addition to being of strong material, the gloves also feature Kevlar stitching and welted seams.
-So while getting extra strength, it doesn’t sacrifice on the flexibility.
+So while getting extra strength, it doesn’t sacrifice the flexibility.
 For comfort, it includes full sock lining and an additional thumb pad, which also protects this high wear area.
 Moreover, the 5-inch cuff provides extended coverage of your arms.

 These metal fabrication gloves also come only in one size.
 They will fit medium to large sized hands but might be too big for smaller hands.